mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The key and nonce used for the encryption of the message depend on the content type of the message.
-The sender chooses the handshake key for a handshake message or an ununsed generation from its (per-sender) application key chain for the current epoch, according to the type of message being encrypted.
+The sender chooses the handshake key for a handshake message or an unused generation from its (per-sender) application key chain for the current epoch, according to the type of message being encrypted.